On a recent trip to my beloved land of fire and ice, I was lucky enough to enjoy a stay at the very beautiful, cozy and charming Hótel Laxnes.

 Laxnes is clean, comfortable, cozy, and has everything you could want.
 The location's perfect, just outside the city, and calm, quiet and peaceful.

-Where else can you sleep in a super comfy bed, have a delicious breakfast, go on a tour, have a pint and take a dip in a hot tub, all while looking at beautiful views of nature?!
+Where else can you sleep in a super comfy bed, have a delicious breakfast, go on a tour, return and have a pint, and take a dip in a hot tub, all while looking at beautiful views of nature?!

 Disclaimer: I was provided accommodation at no cost in exchange for my review.
 All opinions are my own.